wagtail/wagtail-localize/docs/how-to/field-configuration.md

 # Configuring translatable fields

+!!! attention

+    It is not currently possible to configure `StructBlock` translatable fields.
+See [Issue #307](https://github.com/wagtail/wagtail-localize/issues/307) for more details.

 By default, Wagtail Localize will decide for you which fields are translatable and which fields should just be synchronised.
 This is decided by some simple rules described in the [Auto-generation of Translatable Fields](/concept/translatable-fields-autogen) explanation.